Compare

 Does PerfectAmino have more reviews than OptimalAmino?

 Yes — significantly.
 PerfectAmino has accumulated over 32,000 on-site reviews, driven by years of celebrity-influencer marketing that reaches millions of people.
 We're a much smaller company.
 We don't have millions of followers driving traffic our way.
 What we do have is the original, proven EAA formula without unresearched modifications, a testing program that goes further than the industry leader, a completed university clinical trial, a tablet with zero unnecessary ingredients, and a price that's roughly half as much.
-We'd rather earn your trust through research and testing than through celebrity reach.

 Can I verify any of these claims myself?